apoorvkh/obsidian-remarkable-sync/README.md

 # remarks

----
+## Updates

-**Update (apoorvkh, 10/21/22):** This is an opinionated fork of [remarks ~v0.1.1](https://github.com/lucasrla/remarks).
+**10/21/22:** This is an opinionated fork of [remarks ~v0.1.1](https://github.com/lucasrla/remarks).
 This only supports exporting to PDF files and also supports Quick Notes and Notebooks (in addition to annotated PDFs, which can now handle page insertions).
 Invoking the module will also produce PDF files in a hierarchical structure (like seen on the reMarkable device, as opposed to the flat file structure).

+**10/23/22:** The original `remarks` maintainer has [re-implemented](https://github.com/lucasrla/remarks/commit/86752cf837102cf5f857ff36f8d5001eca4c77c6) some of these improvements (support for notebooks, quick sheets, and in-document notes) in the original repo.

+## Usage

-Usage: As easy as `pip install 'remarks @ git+https://github.com/apoorvkh/remarks'` and `python -m remarks [input_dir] [output_dir]`.
+As easy as `pip install 'remarks @ git+https://github.com/apoorvkh/remarks'` and `python -m remarks [input_dir] [output_dir]`.

 ---